Choreographic Quick Changes: First-Class Location (Set) Polymorphism: System Model

 As \langname is constructed generically over the local language, \langname's type system---and the guarantees it provides---depend on the local language specifying a type system.
 In particular, we require the local language to specify both a type system and a kinding system.
 For simplicity, we show only a single local kind~($*_e$) here, but the results generalize to an arbitrary non-empty set of local kinds, which our Rocq formalization allows.
 The local type system can be polymorphic, but this is not required---it may instead be a simple type system.

 The local kinding and type systems are specified by a type well-formedness judgment~\localkinded{\Gamma}{t} and an expression typing judgment~\localtyped{\Gamma}{\Sigma}{e}{t}, respectively.
 The double-vertical turnstile~$\eproves$ indicates the local kind and type systems.
 In each judgment~$\Gamma$ is a kinding context, and~$\Sigma$ is a typing context.
-We only require that the rules in Figure~\ref{fig:local-rules} be admissible---they must be true of the system, but need not be axioms.
-These rules are standard for polymorphic type systems.
+All we require is that the rules in Figure~\ref{fig:local-rules} be \emph{admissible}.
+Admissibility is a standard notion in proof theory~\citep{Takeuti87} meaning a rule must be \emph{provable} without requiring that it (necessarily) be an axiom of the system.
+For instance, \ruleref{LT-Kind} requires the type of any expression be well-kinded, and \ruleref{LT-Subst} (resp.~\ruleref{LT-TSubst}) requires expression (resp.~type) substitution to be type-preserving.
+In most standard polymorphic type systems, including the local languages presented below in Section~\ref{sec:loc-lang-examples}, these rules are not axioms, but they are provable and thus admissible.

 As in Pirouette, the local type system must include a type, which we write as~\Bool, where every value can be interpreted as either \True or~\False.
 These are required to define the behavior of conditionals, which branch on local values.
 We also require three more types: $\Loc_\rho$, $\LocSet_\rho$, and \Typ, defining the first-class local \emph{representations} of location names, sets of locations, and local types, respectively.
 The defining property of representations is that we can convert values of type $\Loc_\rho$ to location names in~\Locations, values of type $\LocSet_\rho$ to \emph{sets} of location names, and values of type \Typ to well-formed types in the local language.
 For example, one could represent location names using integers, mapping 0 to~\Alice, 1 to~\Bob, and all other integers to~\Client.
 We write representations of a type, location name, or set of location names as~$\say{t}$, ~$\say{L}$, or~$\say{\{L_1,\ldots,L_n\}}$ respectively, to disambiguate from the resolved type~$t$, location~$L$, or set of locations $\{L_1,\ldots,L_n\}$.
 In the above example, $\say{\Alice}$~is syntactic sugar for 0, while~\Alice refers to the \emph{actual} location $\Alice \in \Locations$.
 A location need not have a unique representative, but each value can only represent one location.
 There is also no requirement that all possible booleans, location names, etc. be present, or even that the local types be inhabited, but uninhabited types will render choreographic features unavailable.